-There may be several in-class projects or papers worth 1-5 points each, which will be included as part of class participation.
+There may be several in-class projects or papers worth five points each, which will be included as part of class participation.
 These projects or papers will be exercises designed to stimulate the use of psychological theories into real life applications.
-If you are absent when a class project or paper is assigned, we should talk.
+If you are absent when an in-class project or paper is assigned, we should talk.